helpingstar/cs285-script/script/CS_285_Lecture_7_Part_4.md

 13. When applied to this vector of numbers, it performs the following operation.
 14. First, it takes V and applies the operator.
 15. And then it takes the operator T subscript A.
-16. T subscript A is a matrix with dimensionality S by S, where every entry in that matrix is the probability of S prime given S comma A, where A is chosen according to that max.
+16. T subscript A is a matrix with dimensionality S by S, where every entry in that matrix is the probability of s' given S comma A, where A is chosen according to that max.
 17. So this is basically computing that expectation.
 18. The expectation is a linear operator.
-19. We multiply it by gamma and we add this vector RA.
+19. We multiply it by γ and we add this vector RA.
 20. The vector RA is a vector of numbers.
 21. And then we have the function of rewards, where for every state, you pick the reward for the corresponding action A.
 22. And then outside of this, you perform a max over A.